Brand Reference Guide

 Kaleidoscope

-This is a hallmark Kaleidoscope that brings vibrancy and dynamic energy to any piece of communication.
-It can be used in a slim crop rectangle to provide a bookend graphic, or as a shape texture (see examples).
+This is the hallmark Kaleidoscope that brings vibrancy and colorful dynamic energy to any design.
+It can be used in a slim crop rectangle to provide a bookend graphic, or as a dominant visual element with Ascend Blue revealing it (see design examples).
+The kaleidoscope easily draws the eye since it's often the most colorful element in a composition.
+It's visually musical in the rather quiet realm of ben admin.

-When creating kaleidoscopes, begin with circles.
+If ever creating a kaleidoscope, begin with circles.
 Negative and positive spaces should have rhythm and balance.
-Allow multiply blending methods to create complex color themes without adding to the palette.
-Keep in mind the golden ratio to achieve the focal points.
+Allow color overlaps (multiply blending mode) to create our color palette.
+Keep in mind the golden ratio to achieve a focal point.

 Photography